Abhidhamma Piṭaka: Place in the tradition

 The importance of the Abhidhamma Pitaka in classical Sinhalese Buddhism is suggested by the fact that it came to be furnished, not only, like much of the canon, with a commentary and a subcommentary on that commentary, but even with a subsubcommentary on that subcommentary.
 In more recent centuries, Burma has become the main centre of Abhidhamma studies.
 However, all of Southeast Asia and Sri Lanka hold it in high regard.
-Abhidhamma texts composed in Thailand in the 15th and 16th centuries continued to be preached to lay audiences until the early 20th century.
+The Abhidhamma Pitika or its summaries are commonly chanted at Theravada funeral ceremonies.